 Djanet, and the nearby towns of Azelouaz, El Mihan, Adjahil and Eferi, lie in a valley carved by the intermittent river (wadi) Oued Idjeriou through the southwest edge of the Tassili n’Ajjer mountain range and east of the Erg Admer sand dunes.
 The Tadrart Rouge is located to the southeast and is a southern prolongation of the Libyan Tadrart Acacus.

 Due to the somewhat cooler air, higher humidity and somewhat higher rainfall in these areas, the nearby mountains support a greater amount and variety of wildlife than lower-lying areas in the Sahara.
-Djanet altitude 1,035 metres, mountains to the east and north as high as 1,905 metres (6,250 ft)
+Djanet altitude is 1,035 metres, and mountains to the east and north as high as 1,905 metres (6,250 ft)

 Djanet has a hot desert climate with very hot summers and mild winters.
 The city is extremely dry throughout the year, with an annual average rainfall of just 14.6 millimetres (0.57 in).

-Our flight arrived at 2am, we were picked up by our local guide and taken to his headquarters of Azjar Tours.
+Our flight arrived at 2 am, we were picked up by our local guide and taken to his headquarters of Azjar Tours.

 Azjar Tours: contact@azjar.com; www.azjar.com; +213 29473151

 EC: towel, towel? omelet, omelet? and were off at 09:30 with our driver – Ahmed, 64 but looks much older, and our cook, Mohammed, 42.
-Neither spoke English and I relied on Google translate.
+Neither spoke English and I relied on Google Translate.

-I find it amazing how skilled Ahmed was in finding all the following pictograph and petroglyph panels.
+I find it amazing how skilled Ahmed was in finding all the following pictographs and petroglyph panels.
 We must have seen 20 over the next three days.
 He doesn’t use GPS, just his memory.
 I asked Ahmed how many trips he had made down here.
 He said many, possibly a thousand!!
-He had obviously lost track.
+He had lost track.

 I blew it by not downloading offline maps so have none of our camp or lunch spots or any of the rock painting sites marked.
-I basically didn’t have a clue where we were – just south of Djanet often near the Libyan border.
+I didn’t have a clue where we were – just south of Djanet often near the Libyan border.

 We had lunch in an unattractive wadi with thin plates of sedimentary rock.
 EC has no data connection and is lost.
 She doesn’t read so paces endlessly up and down the wadi.
 She is bored stiff and hates it so far as there is a lot of driving.